veelenga/veelenga.github.io/_posts/2020-09-16-tracking-paper-trail-versions-per-request.markdown

 ![](https://media.giphy.com/media/l0HlCSRTZIlN2WJfW/giphy.gif)

-There are plenty of tools which allow to quickly add versions to the app and most of them have very nice DSL on top, which implies auditing to be very efficient.
+There are plenty of tools which allow to quickly add versions to the app and most of them have very nice DSL on top, which implies interaction with auditing to be very efficient.

-However, it often works to solve the regular daily tasks, but it can be much harder to deal with more complicated issues.
+However, it is often easy to solve the regular daily tasks, but it can be much harder to deal with more complicated issues.

-Let's say, we would like to efficiently query **a group of model versions** using [PaperTrail](https://github.com/paper-trail-gem/paper_trail) which were created during a specific POST/PATCH request.
-This can be useful if user hits some heavy endpoint which doesn't just create/update a single record in database, but **performs a bunch of save operations** on different kind of models.
+Let's say, we would like to efficiently track **a group of model versions** using [PaperTrail](https://github.com/paper-trail-gem/paper_trail) which were created during a specific POST/PATCH request.
+This can be useful when app has some heavy endpoint which doesn't just create/update a single record in a database, but **performs a bunch of save operations** on different kind of models.

 ## Tracking save requests

 At first, we would like to have a mechanism to track save requests in the app.
-To solve that, we can just create a `SaveRequest` model with few extra columns for debugging purpose.
+To solve that, we can just create a `SaveRequest` model with a few extra columns for debugging purpose.

 A Rails migration could look like this: